 - Blog posts

-A pitch email for a new product launch might look like this:
+If you’re new to media relations, it can be helpful to reference a media pitch email template.
+For instance, a media pitch for a new product launch might look something like this:

 I saw your recent story on [similar topic/brand] and wanted to introduce you to [organization], which [high-level background on organization].

-We just released our new [product name, hyperlinked], a [brief description of the product], and would love to send over a sample for you to try out.
+We just released our new [product name], a [brief description of the product], and would love to send over a sample for you to try out.

 I think your readers would be interested in a story on [2-3 story ideas with product, catered to specific media contact].

-Keep your pitch email short, sweet and to the point.
-Don’t bog down your subject line with click-bait language.
-It won’t work.
+Be sure to keep your media pitch short, sweet and to the point.
+Don’t bog down your subject line with click-bait language—it won’t work.
 Be sure to tell reporters why your story matters to their readers and provide specific angles they could take with your story.
 Don’t forget to end with a clear call to action.